GitHub Tutorial

 wget https://raw.githubusercontent.com/usnistgov/oscal-content/release-v1.0.5-update/nist.gov/SP800-53/rev5/json/NIST_SP-800-53_rev5_catalog.json -O catalogs/nist_rev5_800_53/catalog.json

-Now we will add the NIST SP 800-53 Rev. 5 High Baseline profile to our profiles/
+- We will also add the NIST SP 800-53 Rev. 5 High Baseline profile to our

 directory.